ianjonsen/aniMotum/cran-comments.md

 ## Submission
-This is a resubmission, addressing issues identified by CRAN:
+This is a 2nd resubmission, addressing issues identified by CRAN automated checks:
-1. package tarball size reduced to 4.8 Mb
+1. vignette build time has been reduced to speed up pkg checks
-2. invalid url in README.md updated
+2. invalid url's have been replaced (although I am unsure how they were corrupted at submission)

 ## Test environments
 * local macOS arm-64 (12.3.1), R 4.2.0, R 4.1.3